ilkilab/agorakube/README.md

 Channels :
 - **#general** - For general purpose (news, events...)
-- **#developpers** - For people who contribute to Agorakube by developing features
+- **#developers** - For people who contribute to Agorakube by developing features
-- **#end-users** - For end users who want to give us feedbacks
+- **#end-users** - For end users who want to give us feedback
 - **#random** - As its name suggests, for random discussions :)

 ## Licensing

 All material here is released under the [APACHE 2.0 license](./LICENSE).
-All material that is not executable, including all text when not executed, is also released under the APACHE 2.0.
+All material that is not executable, including all text when not executed, is also released under APACHE 2.0.
 In SPDX terms, everything here is licensed under APACHE 2.0;
 if it's not executable, including the text when extracted from code, it's "(APACHE 2.0)".

-Lagorakube almost all software today, this software depends on many other components with their own licenses.
+As with almost all software today, Agorakube depends on many other components with their own licenses.
 Not all components we depend on are APACHE 2.0-licensed, but all *required* components are FLOSS.
-We prevent licensing issues using various processes (see [CONTRIBUTING](./docs/CONTRIBUTING.md)).
+We use various processes to prevent licensing issues (see [CONTRIBUTING](./docs/CONTRIBUTING.md)).

 [![FOSSA Status](https://app.fossa.com/api/projects/git%2Bgithub.com%2Filkilab%2Fagorakube.svg?type=large)](https://app.fossa.com/projects/git%2Bgithub.com%2Filkilab%2Fagorakube?ref=badge_large)